-“Hey girl, when are you gonna pick up your copy of my book?” wrote the author-turned publisher.
-I looked at the note in my inbox like a dog looks at his master when he wants praise for chewing up a new shoe.
+“Hey girl, when are you gonna pick up your copy of my book,” wrote the author-turned-publisher.
+I looked at the note in my inbox like a dog looks at his pet parent when he wants praise for chewing up a new shoe.”

 She was kidding me, right?
 Why the heck would I buy her book when I had my own book for sale and at the same price?
-Plus, I’m an avid reader of Sci-Fi/Supernatural/Thrillers, not urban fiction romance.
-She would have known that if she would have bothered to read my Myspace profile page.
+Plus, I’m an avid reader of Sci-Fi/Supernatural/Thriller, not Urban Romance.
+She would have known that if she had bothered to read my Myspace profile page.

-Possibly this lack of business planning is reaching epidemic proportions in the Literati because an author is an artist, a creative type who may or may not have a proclivity for business.
+This lack of business planning is possibly reaching epidemic proportions among the Literati because the author is an artist.
+This creative type may or may not have a proclivity for business.
 Therefore, the last thing on the creative entrepreneur’s mind is pinpointing a group of people with similar wants and needs that may want your product.

 In fact, most entrepreneurs suffer from the same syndrome and fail to acquire enough customers to keep them in business.
 Does that mean there aren’t enough prospects?
 Heck no!
-There are 300 million people here in the United States alone, and that’s plenty of prospects.
+There are 300 million people in the United States, and that’s plenty of prospects.

 There are two ways to find out which prospects will buy your product; knock on many doors and ask to make a sale or figuratively prepare a buffet, set the table, and see who shows up hungry.
 You may not know what your dinner guests need to eat, but you know what they want.
 In this case, they want to satisfy their hunger.
-Now that you have the home-field advantage, you can find out your guests’ wants and needs through observation and communication.
+Now that you have the home-field advantage (Ex. email marketing list or personal/business cards, cell number, etc.), you can discover your guests’ wants and needs through observation and communication.

-In determining who will most likely buy your product (in this scenario, your book), you must first determine:
+In determining who will most likely buy your product (in this scenario, your book), you must first determine the following:

 - What problem does my book solve?
 (My heroine shows the reader how to mend a broken heart)

 - Why does my book solve that problem?
-(Although my book’s heroine problem is universal, her solution is unique.)
+(Although my book’s heroine’s problem is universal, her solution is unique.)

 - Who has this problem?
 (The jilted lover)